staugur/Flask-PluginKit/docs/webmanager.rst

         directory of your server.
 The subsequent steps are the same as above.

         The remote url here is very strict.
-It must be a valid download address for compressed file and can resolve valid file names.
+It must be a valid download address for compressed file and can resolve valid file names(That is, the file suffix is .tar.gz, .tgz or .zip).
         It is worth mentioning that Flask-PluginKit provides four methods to automatically obtain the file name of the remote url.
         Basically meet the requirements(Number Represents Priority):